Top 10 Grammar Blunders Professors Hate

 Fix: Because the experiment failed, we repeated it using a new method.

-8. Faulty Parallelism
+8. Faulty parallelism

 Incorrect: She likes reading, to jog, and swimming.